ASeR1-ATG/hello-world/README.md

 # hello-world
-so ima start gettingready forthis
+so  ima start getting ready for this

+wookiee in the game but at least i tried alot